 Tuol Sleng Genocide Museum (S-21)

-Entrance: 5 USD (non-Cambodian adult); audio guide 3 USD extra, available in French and highly recommended — survivor and guard testimonies are essential.
+Entry: 5 USD (non-Cambodian adult); audio guide 3 USD extra, available in French and highly recommended — survivor and guard testimonies are essential.
 Open daily from 8 AM to 5 PM.
 Cash payment only.

 Choeung Ek Memorial Center (Killing Fields)